From 2014-18 more than 60 new ships will be built around the globe, adding more than 70,000 berths.

 The UK is currently the leading market in Europe.
-However, in the past five years Germany, Italy, Spain and France have grown at a faster rate (Italy and Spain grew 26% and 20% respectively between 2009-2014).
+However, in recent years Germany, Italy, Spain and France have grown at a faster rate (Italy and Spain grew 26% and 20% respectively between 2009-2014).
 Globally, the UK is the second largest single country source market (after North America).

 - UK consumers research cruise holidays online, but 80-90% still book through a travel agent.

 - It is predicted that the German market could grow up to four times its current size.

 - Europeans tend to buy longer cruises than US passengers and are not averse to travelling long-haul for cruises.

 - Globally, the average age of cruise passengers continues to decrease, with the average age of first time guests being well under 40.
 Their age depends on a number of factors, including the cruise line, destination and length of itinerary.

 - The cruise industry invests more in agents than any other part of the travel industry with estimates that 80-90 per cent of cruise bookings are made through travel agents.

 - Cruise consumers have a high level of commitment to brand.

 - According to Cruise Lines International Association (CLIA), 80 per cent of cruise passengers agree that cruise is a good way to sample destinations that they may wish to visit again on a land-based holiday.
 Nearly 40 per cent of cruise passengers state that they had returned to holiday at a destination first visited on a cruise.

 Deployment decisions are based on a number of factors including customer interest, as well as logistical issues such as distance, fuel requirements, government policy and weather.
 Cruise New Zealand actively works with cruise lines regarding deployment decisions and this is a major focus of their efforts.